 Also, although houses are the most important things to look at when you want to interpret transits, they are not the only thing to look at.
 Planets also transit signs (Aries, Taurus, Gemini etc.) and make aspects to your natal planets (conjunction, trine, square, opposition etc.)

-Now is time to practice.
+Now it’s time to practice.
 You can play around with your chart, choose a few dates you want to check transits for, and see how the planets transit the houses of your natal chart.